-- 1 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2 Swap the serial interface cable with another working cable, and turn on the system and the serial device.

-If the problem is resolved, replace the interface cable.

-- 3 Turn off the system and the serial device, and swap the device with a comparable device. - 4 Turn on the system and the serial device.

-If the problem is resolved, replace the serial device.

-If the problem persists, see "Getting Help."
+- 1 Turn off the system and any peripheral devices connected to the serial port. - 2 Swap the serial interface cable with another working cable, and turn on the system and the serial device. - If the problem is resolved, replace the interface cable. - 3 Turn off the system and the serial device, and swap the device with a comparable device. - 4 Turn on the system and the serial device. - If the problem is resolved, replace the serial device. - If the problem persists, see "Getting Help."